-Every December, my mom made, and continues to make, an obscene amount of Christmas cookies and treats.
+Every December, my mom made, and continues to make, an alarming amount of Christmas cookies and treats.
 Baking sheets pile up on every surface and stacks of cookie tins make towering fortresses in our dining room.

 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)

-Of course your gluten-free treat can be enjoyed immediately after it has been baked a second time.
+Of course your treat can be enjoyed immediately after it has been baked a second time.
 But, if you really want to wow your tastebuds or impress company, consider making chocolate-dipped biscotti!

 Either dip one end in the chocolate or line up the biscotti and push them together so the tops are facing up.
 Use a fork to drizzle chocolate over the top.
-If you find the chocolate is too thick, add a dash of canola oil and stir.
+If you find the chocolate is too thick, add a dash of oil and stir.

 As you are working the chocolate may become thicker.
 It’s fine to intermittently reheat the chocolate for a few seconds.
 Just be sure to not allow it to become hot or it will eventually seize.